SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 ##### Busy Wait

 A thread waiting for a signal from another thread is called **busy waiting**.
 The thread is busy while waiting.
-Busy waiting is **not a very efficient utilization of the CPU** running the waiting thread, except if the average waiting time is very small.
+Busy waiting is **not a very efficient utilization of the CPU**, running the waiting thread, except if the average waiting time is very small.
 Else, it would be smarter if the waiting thread could somehow sleep or become inactive until it receives the signal it is waiting for.

 ```java
 //Notice how the while loop keeps executing until hasSignal() returns true.